vas3k/GodMode2/README.md

 ### Groups

-Groups allow you to combine models into logical sets in sidebar.
+Groups allow you to combine models into logical sets in the sidebar.
-Models without group have higher priority and displayed at the top of sidebar.
+Models without a group have higher priority and displayed at the top of the sidebar.

 ```python
 class MyGroup(BaseGroup):